 - 1.2.1.
 What are the range, magnitude and rates of change of natural spawning fitness of integrated (supplemented) populations, and how are these related to management rules including the proportion of hatchery fish permitted on the spawning grounds, the broodstock mining rate, and the proportion of natural origin adults in the hatchery broodstock? - 1.3.
+What are the risks to wild sturgeon from hatchery practices? - 1.3.1.
 What are the potential impacts on wild sturgeon from mixing of genetic stocks as part of broodstock and larval fish rearing mitigation efforts?